 You are here

-You won’t need your running playlist to stay motivated during this marathon, half marathon or five-kilometer race.
+You won’t need your running playlist to stay motivated during this marathon, half marathon or 5K race.
 Runners descend on DC during March for the popular Rock ‘n’ Roll Marathon where participants are serenaded by live bands and cheer teams positioned along the course.
 Celebrate crossing the finish line with a post-race festival and concert.

 The Marine Corps Marathon is now in its fourth decade and is considered one of the best marathons for families and beginners.
-Unlike most races it doesn't offer prize money; instead the October event is a celebration of the courage and commitment it takes to train for and complete a marathon.
+Unlike most races it doesn't offer prize money; instead the event is a celebration of the courage and commitment it takes to train for and complete a marathon.
 It’s also a chance to see the Marines in action doing everything from race operations, security and playing in the Marine Corps Band.